Become a Commercial pilot with NFC!

 ATPL Theory: We will guide you through your ATPL Studies with our Computer based Training (CBT) Package.
-We use the widely accredited Oxford Aviation Theoretical Knowledge training package.
+We use the widely accredited Padpilot Theoretical Knowledge training package.
 You can complete this from the comfort of your own home or indeed you can make full use of the classroom facilities at NFC.
 Our Instructors are always at hand to help you in any way they can.
-We also include online instructor guidance/support, Training Manuals/CD's and provide Refresher weeks where you will be prepared before undertaking the exams with the Irish Aviation Authority.
+We also include online instructor guidance/support and provide consolidation time where you will prepare to undertake the exams with the Irish Aviation Authority.

 Hour Building: We can provide an objective based hour-building programme where you will continue to learn and consolidate on your flying skills, which will prepare you for the next stages of Flight Training.
 Many of our students have flown as far as Spain and beyond during this phase.
 You can even bring your family and friends along for a pleasure flight!

 Step 3: Commercial Pilots Licence (CPL)

 On successful completion of the ATPL Theoretical Exams and hour building you will commence your Commercial Pilots Licence training course.
 You will have accrued a wealth of experience with NFC during your hour-building stage and should have little problem completing this 25 hour course and passing the associated flight test.
 You will complete this course on our C172RG.